Contrast-Security-OSS/docs/content/user/apps/Session-metadata.md

 <a href="assets/images/Session-metadata-timeline.png" rel="lightbox" title="View a breakdown of vulnerabilities for a specific branch"><img class="thumbnail" src="assets/images/Session-metadata-timeline.png"/></a>

+By default the timeline will show a vulnerability trend for the last 24 hours.
+If you would like to view the timeline over a longer duration then you can change the **Last Detected** filter.

 For a broader view of vulnerability data reported for each application, see the vulnerabilities [Overview](user-vulnerableapps.html#view-vulns).